ksfi/sha256/README.md

 #### • Padding:
 We want to ensure that the message has length multpile to 512 bits, thus:
 - first a bit 1 is appended
+- next, k bits 0 are appended with k being the solution of the following equation: l+1+k = 448[512]